ckqqqq/ckqqqq.github.io/_posts/blog/2024-01-01-Paper-Notes.md

 * **Intensive Reading**:
 Abstract:

-* This figure can be improved.(What are the capacities of Human & LLM?)
+* This figure can be improved.
+(What are the capacities of Human & LLM?)
 ![Alt text](https://ckqqqq-qiker-image-service.oss-cn-beijing.aliyuncs.com/typora-image/image-1.png)
-* This paper exhibit what might seem like surpriging failunres of LLMs on tasks taht are straightforward for humans to perform.
+* This paper exhibits what might seem like surprising failures of LLMs on tasks that are straightforward for humans to perform.

 ![image-20231217150042407](https://ckqqqq-qiker-image-service.oss-cn-beijing.aliyuncs.com/typora-image/image-20231217150042407.png)

 * Supplement

 |           | Unique Human Capacities               | Shared | LLM Capacities |
 | --------- | ---------------------------------------- | ------ | ---------------- |